Danack/Bristolian/docs/complaints/bristol_rovers.md

+# Bristol Rovers planning application factoids

 Recently there was a political hit piece written by Tom Renhard trying to blame the Green party as the cause of why the new Bristol Rovers stand isn't ready yet.

 That article is almost complete gibberish, and bears little resemblance to reality.

-Here is an attempt to explain the actual problems.
+Here is an attempt to explain the actual situation with the planning application for the new stand.

 ## Why hasn't the planning application been approved?